vahidbaharvand/test4z/special-samples/db2/README.md

 3. Open the [/special-samples/db2/setup/script.sh](/special-samples/cascade/setup/script.sh)  file and fill in the required parameters listed at the beginning of the file.
 Important: Make sure you use UPPER CASE for HLQ and Job Card fields.

-4. Copy the JCL test files to your z/OS system by executing the following command
+4. Copy the JCL test files to your z/OS system by executing the following command:

         npm run setup